 - i) Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - ii) Are work-planning processes results-based?
-If not, suggest ways to re-orientate work planning to focus on results? - iii) Examine the use of the project's results framework/ log frame as a management tool and review any changes made to it since project start. - iv) Assess the feasibility of completing the proposed activities within the given project timeline (if extension was sought for any project milestone; please consider the revised timelines as well)
+If not, suggest ways to re-orientate work planning to focus on results? - iii) Examine the use of the project's results framework/ log frame as a management tool and review any changes made to it since project start.

-5.4.3 Financing and Co-financing
+5.4.3 Financing

-- i) Consider the financial management of the project, with specific reference to the costeffectiveness of interventions. - ii) Review the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - iii) Have project resources been utilized in the most economical, effective and equitable ways possible (considering value for money; absorption rate; commitments versus disbursements and projected commitments; co-financing; etc.)? - iv) Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - v) Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: is co-financing being used strategically to help the objectives of the project?
+i) Consider the financial management of the project, with specific reference to the costeffectiveness of interventions.

+- ii) Have project resources been utilized in the most economical, effective and equitable ways possible (considering value for money; absorption rate; commitments versus disbursements and projected commitments; co-financing; etc.)? - iii) Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - iv) Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: is co-financing being used strategically to help the objectives of the project?
 Comment on the use of different financial streams (parallel, leveraged, mobilized finance), as applicable in the context of the project see GCF policy on co-finance7.
-Discuss whether co-finance related conditions and covenants, as listed in the FAA, have been fulfilled, as applicable. - vi) Conduct an analysis of materialized co-financing and implications for project scope and results.
-If co-finance is not materialising as planned (timed and/or amount), discuss the impact of that on the project and results on the ground. - vii) Assess factors that contributed to low/high expenditure rate i) Who are the partners of the project and how strategic are they in terms of capacities and commitment?
+Discuss whether co-finance related conditions and covenants, as listed in the FAA, have been fulfilled, as applicable. - v) If co-finance is not materialising as planned, discuss the impact of that on the project and results on the ground. - vi) Assess factors that contributed to low/high expenditure rate